xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 Your "hello world" app needs a **Connect wallet** button that enables you to connect a wallet app, such as MetaMask.

-This app uses [Web3Modal](https://web3modal.com/) and [Ethers](https://docs.ethers.io/v5/single-page/) for connecting to commonly used wallet apps.
+This app uses [Web3Modal](https://web3modal.com/) and [Ethers](https://docs.ethers.io/v5/single-page/) to connect to commonly used wallet apps.

 1. Install Web3Modal.
 In the `my-app` folder, run: